 The Dangers of Crack Cocaine

 Approximately 25 million people in the U.S. have used crack cocaine at least once in their lives.
 Crack is a reduced form of Cocaine that is usually free-based (smoked) or snorted.
 Why is it so dangerous?
-Common side effect of Crack Cocaine.
+Common side effect of Crack Cocaine addiction.
 How Crack is abused.
 Bar graph of how dangerous crack use is.
 Crack Cocaine has been associated with many medical risks in the United States.

 Cocaine is a dangerous illegal substance that is intensified when it is processed into crack.
 The drug is addictive and can result in dangerous situations for the individual taking the substance or loved ones.
 When addiction to the drug develops, it is important to seek help.